-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 7.04 4/22/2020 David Gloski It may be a good idea to add this area [Bouldin Island Barge Landing] to a tour so that there is a clearer understanding of what is out there.
+D # Date Requester Questions/Comments Response Responder Date Responded Response Status 7.04 4/22/2020 David Gloski It may be a good idea to add this area [Bouldin Island Barge Landing] to a tour so that there is a clearer understanding of what is out there.
 This area would be considered as part of future tours of potential DCA facility locations.
-Jim Lorenzen F/27/2020 Responded 7.04 4/22/2020 Anna Swenson map regenas, merading regenerative 7.6 on the boarding The term "Regenerative Ag" on Bouldin Island was included in a presentation to the Board of Directors of the Metropolitan Water District of Southern California.
+Jim Lorenzen 5/27/2020 Responded 7.05 4/22/2020 Anna Swenson Asked for an explanation for some of the terms used in the map legends, including "Regenerative Ag" on the Bouldin Island slide and the terms used on the intakes slide.
+The term "Regenerative Ag" on Bouldin Island was included in a presentation to the Board of Directors of the Metropolitan Water District of Southern California.
 The term generally means a combination of farming based on a combination of biodiversity, watershed improvements, agroforestry, and enhanced ecosystems that includes capture of carbon in soils and associated biomass (including covering peat soils) to reduce greenhouse gas emissions.
-Jim Lorenzen 3/2//2020 Responded 7.05 5/27/2020 Responded 4/22/2020 Karen Mann The proposed barge landing along Bouldin Island would be located in Potato Slough with nearby access to the San Joaquin River.
+Jim Lorenzen 5/21/2020 5/27/2020 Responded 7.06 4/22/2020 Karen Mann Potato Slough and it has been used for anchorage, fishing and The proposed barge landing along Bouldin Island would be located in Potato Slough with nearby access to the San Joaquin River.
 The barge landing would be approximately 1,200 feet long along the bank of the river or slough and would be constructed into the existing levee to minimize extension into the waterway.
 The barge landing would extend approximately 600 feet to the landside of the existing levee.
 Trucks would drive on the landside of the levee and move materials from barges to the launch shaft site.
-Jim Lorenzen 7.06 5/27/2020 Responded 4/22/2020 Cecille Giacoma How exactly would barges go around Sherman Island?
+Jim Lorenzen 5/27/2020 Responded 7.07 4/22/2020 Cecille Giacoma How exactly would barges go around Sherman Island?
 Barges from the Port of West Sacramento would enter the Sacramento River and navigate under the Rio Vista Bridge and Three Mile Slough Bridge to the proposed barge landing on Bouldin Island.
 Barges from the Port of Stockton would navigate the San Joaquin River to Potato Slough without crossing under any bridges.
-Jim Lorenzen 7.07 5/27/2020 Responded 4/22/2020 Karen Mann Would a noise factor be involved?
+Jim Lorenzen 5/27/2020 Responded 7.08 4/22/2020 Karen Mann Would a noise factor be involved?
 Noise is amplified on water.
 The residents of Korth's Pirate Lair Mobile Home Park would be subject to that noise.
 There are also homes along the San Joaquin river that will be affected by the noise.
 The area is referred to as The Bedrooms by recreational boaters and is used as anchorage by boaters who don't want to harm the environment.
-There is concern also about trucks driving on the levees.
-DWR will evaluate the potential effects of barge traffic on noise in the waterways as part of the EIR preparation.
-Jim Lorenzen 7.08 5/27/2020 Responded
+There is concern also about trucks driving on the levees. waterways as part of the EIR preparation.
+Jim Lorenzen 5/27/2020 Responded